 Address: Bromsgrove School, Worcester Road, Bromsgrove, Worcestershire B61 7DU

-Boarding Houses: Prep – one co-ed boarding house; Senior – 2 boys houses, 2 girls houses and one Sixth Form co-ed house
+Boarding Houses: Prep – one co-ed boarding house; Senior – 2 boys houses, 2 girls houses and two Sixth Form co-ed house

 Cheltenham Ladies’ College opened its doors in 1854, with the purpose of providing girls with a thorough academic education and, over 160 years later, we continue to be proud of our strong tradition of innovation, academic excellence and empowerment in the education of young women.